This Is Pop Music

 This Is Pop Music is the third album by the Norwegian singer/songwriter Espen Lind and the second released under his name.
-Three singles were released for the album: "Black Sunday", "Life Is Good", and "Where the Lost Ones Go", the latter a duet with Sissel Kyrkjebø.
+Three singles were released from the album: "Black Sunday", "Life Is Good", and "Where the Lost Ones Go", the latter a duet with Sissel Kyrkjebø.
 "Where the Lost Ones Go" had previously been released on Sissel's album, All Good Things.

 The album was initially considered a commercial disappointment, not selling as well as the previous album, Red, did.
+It peaked at number 3 and spent nine weeks on the Norwegian music chart.